Set up a multi-zone deployment

 global and as many

-remote control planes as the number of zones that we want to support.
+zone control planes as the number of zones that we want to support.

 # Global control plane